seanfisk/python-project-template/README.rst

 This project provides a best-practices template Python project which integrates several different tools.
 It saves you work by setting up a number of things, including documentation, code checking, and unit test runners.

 As it is an all-in-one solution, the tools used are rather opinionated.
-They include:
+They includes:

 * Paver_ for running miscellaneous tasks
 * Setuptools_ for distribution (Setuptools and Distribute_ have merged_)